CoreyCole/datastar/LLM_context/alpine.ai.md

 <div data-signals-input=""></div>
 ```

-In DataStar, signals are globally accessible throughout your app, prefixed with `$`.
+In Datastar, signals are globally accessible throughout your app, prefixed with `$`.
 Unlike Alpine, which has scoped components, DataStar uses a more flat architecture with global signals.

 ### Two-Way Data Binding